---

 **Notes:**

-- Regular gas reflects computational cost (writing, hashing) and counts toward protocol limits
+- Execution gas reflects computational cost (writing, hashing) and counts toward protocol limits

 - State gas reflects permanent storage burden and does NOT count toward protocol limits

-- All gas (regular + state) counts toward user's `gas_limit` and is charged at `base_fee_per_gas`
+- All gas (execution + state) counts toward user's `gas_limit` and is charged at `base_fee_per_gas`

-- All other operations (non-state-creating) are charged entirely as regular gas
+- All other operations (non-state-creating) are charged entirely as execution gas

 ## Transaction Validation